BEGINNER LEVEL COURSES

 Associate Safety Professional (ASP) Exam Preparation

-Wednesday, September 20 – Friday, September 22 | Beginner | 2.1 CEUs
+Wednesday, February 14 – Friday, February 16 | Beginner | 2.1 CEUs

 Learn what you need to know to pass the Associate Safety Professional (ASP) certification exam.
 Complete practice questions and review answers that align with the Board of Certified Safety Professionals (BCSP) blueprint for the ASP exam.
 Get answers to your questions about the testing process and get practical guidance on what you should do to prepare.
 You need a TI-30XS scientific calculator to participate in this course.

-Learning Objectives:- Describe the ASP exam blueprint
+- Describe the ASP exam blueprint

 - Describe the Pearson VUE testing process